MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Introduction

-According to Zhang et al.~\cite{DBLP:conf/aaai/0001FLH18}, over 42\% of tweets contain more than one image, which is a notably high proportion.
+A considerable fraction of tweets contain more than one image\footnote{\url{https://thenextweb.com/news/what-analyzing-1-million-tweets-taught-us}}, which is notably high.
 In such multi-image scenarios, sarcasm often arises from latent semantic or affective associations among the images.
 As shown in Figure~\ref{fig:examples}, sarcasm can emerge from the contrast between images, for instance, the left image depicts Laura Loomer, while the right shows Count von Count.
 Without both images, the key contrast driving the sarcastic intent cannot be perceived.
-However, existing datasets~\cite{cai2019multi,qin2023mmsd2} and methods~\cite{cai2019multi,xu2020reasoning,pan2020modeling,liu2022towards,wen2023dip,qiao2023mutual,qin2023mmsd2,wei2024g,chen2024cofipara,tang2024leveraging} focus solely on single-image settings and cannot capture sarcasm driven by relations across multiple images.
+However, existing datasets~\cite{cai2019multi,qin2023mmsd2} and methods~\cite{xu2020reasoning,pan2020modeling,liu2022towards,wen2023dip,qiao2023mutual,wei2024g,chen2024cofipara,tang2024leveraging,ou2025multi,zhuang2025multi} focus solely on single-image settings and cannot capture sarcasm driven by relations across multiple images.
 As a result, they do not faithfully reflect the complexity of multimodal sarcasm in real-world contexts.

 To advance multimodal sarcasm detection toward real-world applicability, we introduce MMSD3.0, a new dataset built from Amazon and Twitter posts.
 It contains over 10,000 instances, each with two to four images (the maximum allowed on Twitter).
 The dataset was annotated in two rounds by nine annotators to ensure high-quality labels.